Census a big deal for Alabama’s small towns

-It’s almost time for every Alabamian to be counted in the upcoming 2020 census, and local officials want to remind everyone that the census affects the well-being of the area, especially the state’s smallest communities.
+With the time approaching for every Alabamian to be counted in the 2020 census, local officials want to remind everyone that the census affects the well-being of the area, especially the state’s smallest communities.

 According to Kim Brown, Cleburne County’s chief financial officer, the county has been gearing up for the official count by matching addresses in the county to make sure everyone is counted.